 There are a lot of ways to make chewy cookies.
 In this case, the combination of using brown sugar and melted butter are keys to ensuring a chewy cookie.

 What happens if you don't put eggs in cookies?

 Eggs help hold all the ingredients together and helps the cookies hold their shape.
 They also add moisture to the batter which helps make the cookies chewy.
-If you want to skip eggs, check out my Substitutions Guide for ingredients to use in place of eggs.
-Please note, I have not specifically tested these substitutes for this recipe, but these are substitutes that generally work for various ingredients.
-Try at your own risk – the recipe has only been tested as it is written!
+If you want to skip eggs, there are substitute ingredients to use in place of eggs.
+Please note, I have not specifically tested any substitutes for this recipe.
+Try at your own risk - the recipe has only been tested as it is written!

 Looking for other cookie recipes?
 Check these out:

 Looking for other peppermint recipes?
 Check these out:

 Did you try this recipe?
 Review and comment below, and share a photo on Instagram and tag @flourdeliz!